mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/01-definition.md

 - a decoder that can turn unknown values into that custom type's inferred type
 - an encoder that can turn custom types into JSON values
 - a validator that may perform additional validation logic to ensure that values are correct
+- an arbitraty that generates values semantically valid for the given options
 - additional options for that custom type

 Below is an example implementation of the `port` type that represents a TCP port.